BMW-lab-MSU/Alfalfa-Yield-ML-Kansas/README.md

 ## Dataset

 The repository does **not** include raw data.
-> Dataset download link available upon request to corresponding authors (USDA-NASS and PRISM data).
+> Dataset download link available upon request to the corresponding author (USDA-NASS and PRISM data).

 ---